sayeedkhalshi/content-creation/concept-book/wrong-with-the-education-system.md

 2. The managers who wanted to be burocrats now in the place and filled the slots, so now new wannabe people can't get the place to seek rent.
 So they rebel.
 So social system can't provide for the rent seekers anymore.
 The elites and olders won't leave their places.
 You have to go somewhere else or fight back.

-3. Creates ptsd to learn by force learning when personnal narratives not fitting
+3. Creates ptsd to learn by force learning when personnal narratives not fitting - flow with meaning is a narrative - continuity - suggested continuity.

 4. By destroying learning pride so they don't become the base of their learning by shaming our intuition.

 5. By allowing panic level anxiety when narratives doesn't fit to unknown

-6. By regulating micro management, destrys creativity and mental strength, learning confidence and pride and makes base of learning weak.
+6. By regulating micro management, destroys creativity and mental strength, learning confidence and pride and makes base of learning weak.
 By providing inspiration, makes that feel like learning, a misconception.

 7. By information filtering with generalization, it breaks the rule of perspectives connection, doesn't let it become story, keeps of ongoing learning threads because of feel weird theory.
 By removing perspectives from books, ai, science.
 Where it's not possible, they use recommended flow to control the perspectives.